|

 WHEN IS PROBATE NECESSARY?

-an asset is titled in one name alone, with no beneficiary designation, the
+when an asset is titled in one name alone, with no beneficiary

 With respect to an incapacitated person,